1/4 Cup Fresh Dill to Dried Dill: 1 Tbsp Equals 3:1 Conversion Ratio

 Conclusion

 Remember, cooking is as much art as science.
 Start with the standard conversion, then adjust to suit your taste.
-With these tips in hand, you're ready to confidently tackle any recipe that calls for dill—fresh or dried!
+With these evidence-based tips in hand, you're ready to confidently tackle any recipe that calls for dill—fresh or dried!

 Sophie Dubois